Zeta Mu Epsilon

 Zeta Mu Epsilon (ΖΜΕ) was an American junior collegiate sorority.
 It was established in 1921 at Stephens College in Columbia, Missouri.
 The sorority chartered at least fifteen chapters before going defunct.
-It was a member of the Junior Pan-Hellenic Council.
+It was a member of the National Junior College Panhellenic.

 History

 Zeta Mu Epsilon sorority was established on February 29, 1921, at Stephens College in Columbia, Missouri.
 Its founders adopted the sorority's constitution, bylaws, coat of arms, and ritual.
 It was established as a social sorority for junior colleges.
 Its purpose was "to ensure true friendship, to strive to attain the high ideals as symbolized by our pins and the further in every way the interest of our Alma Mater, always doing something for others, through our influence, building up the morale of the student body, and above all, the encouragement of better womanhood."
 By 1923, it had established a chapter house at 8 College Avenue.

 In 1927, Zeta Mu Epsilon became a national sorority with the establishment of chapters at Logan College in Russellville, Kentucky; Greenbrier College in Lewisburg, West Virginia; and Belhaven College in Jackson, Mississippi.
-It was admitted to the Junior Pan-Hellenic Council in March 26, 1927.
+It was admitted to the National Junior College Panhellenic in March 26, 1927.
 At the time, it was the oldest member of the council.

 The sorority's officers were elected at national conventions held biennially in June on even-numbered years.
 The sorority held a national convention in June 1928 in St. Louis, Missouri.

 A chapter was chartered at the Greenville Women's College in 1928, Millersburg College in 1930, and Blackstone College for Girls and the College of Marshall.
 The sorority also established the Kansas City Alumnae Chapter.
 The chapter at Logan College closed with the college in 1931.
 This was followed by the closure of the Belhaven College chapter in 1932 and Greenville's Women's College in 1936.

 In 1939, Zeta Mu Epsilon had initiated 700 members and chartered eight collegiate chapters and three alumnae chapters, with five collegiate chapters being inactive.
 The sorority held its tenth biennial convention in Washington, D.C. in June 1938.
 Also in 1938, the Alpha chapter at Stephens College closed.
 However, at least four additional chapters were chartered between 1939 and 1949.
 In 1949, its Grand Chapter was located in West Virginia.

 The last known chapter to be chartered at Brandywine Junior College on January 15, 1967.
 That chapter hosted the nineteenth biennial convention of Zeta Mu Epsilon in April 1967.
 The sorority last chapter closed in the 1980s.